gvegayon/appliedsnar/docs/04-ergms.md

 vignette("ergm", package="ergm")
 ```

-So what are ERGMs anyway...

 > The purpose of ERGMs, in a nutshell, is to describe parsimoniously the local selection forces
 that shape the global structure of a network.
 To this end, a network dataset, like those
-depicted in Figure 1, may be considered like the response in a regression model, where the
+depicted in Figure 1, may be considered as the response in a regression model, where the
-predictors are things like “propensity for individuals of the same sex to form partnerships” or
+predictors are things like "propensity for individuals of the same sex to form partnerships" or
-“propensity for individuals to form triangles of partnerships”.
+"propensity for individuals to form triangles of partnerships".
 In Figure 1(b), for example, it
 is evident that the individual nodes appear to cluster in groups of the same numerical labels
-(which turn out to be students’ grades, 7 through 12); thus, an ERGM can help us quantify
+(which turn out to be students' grades, 7 through 12); thus, an ERGM can help us quantify
 the strength of this intra-group effect.
 >
 > --- [@Hunter2008]

 ![Source: Hunter et al. (2008)](hunter2008.png)

-The distribution of $\mathbf{Y}$ can be parameterized in the form
+In a nutshell, we use ERGMs as a parametric interpretation of the distribution of $\mathbf{Y}$,
+which takes the canonical form:

 $$
 \Pr{\mathbf{Y}=\mathbf{y}|\theta, \mathcal{Y}} = \frac{\exp{\theta^{\mbox{T}}\mathbf{g}(\mathbf{y})}}{\kappa\left(\theta, \mathcal{Y}\right)},\quad\mathbf{y}\in\mathcal{Y}